eCommerce personalization Will Take Over Traditional Commerce in 2021

 Running short of time?
 Get PDF of the blog in your mail.

 Heavy isn’t it?
 But don’t worry.
-Just like a step-by-step guide breaks a complex problem into a simple situation, we’ll break down everything for you so that in 2021 you can add a touch of conversational commerce in your online store and captivate shoppers by providing a personalized shopping experience.
+Just like a step-by-step guide breaks a complex problem into a simple situation, we’ll break down everything for you so that in 2021 you can add a touch of conversational commerce in your eCommerce store and captivate shoppers by providing a better shopping experience.

 Let’s Begin with the Basics –

 All thanks to Sir Chris Messina – the man behind social media hashtags who first coined this term.
 Conversational commerce is an automated technology powered by rules and artificial intelligence that enables online shoppers and brands to interact through Messenger chatbots and voice interfaces.

 It may appear to be in the realm of fiction, but this is happening!
 Who doesn’t love a customized experience?
 With conversational commerce, you might wake up with the voice of Hugh Jackman wishing you good morning, followed by Alexa reading out the newspaper to you as you sip your morning tea!

 E-commerce personalization is possible through conversational commerce using top-notch technology like messenger chatbots, RPA (Robotic Process Automation), and personalized push notifications for brands to facilitate sales and increase average revenue per user.
 If you can provide a personalized shopping experience in your eCommerce store, you’re bound to get more sales, more customers, and surging lifetime value!